balderasmx2/conductor-nemoclaw/README.md

 ## What It Does

 CONDUCTOR is a QC Agent for Media & Entertainment post-production.
-It runs inside NVIDIA NemoClaw + OpenShell on a Dell GB10 Grace Blackwell, scanning video files for technical issues and generating a full QC report — automatically, locally, with zero cloud dependency.
+It runs inside NVIDIA NemoClaw on a Dell GB10 Grace Blackwell, scanning video files for technical issues and generating a full QC report — automatically, locally, with zero cloud dependency.

 The agent:
 1. Scans a folder of MP4/MOV files
 2. Runs ffprobe on each file to extract exact technical specs
 3. Diagnoses issues with precise failure reasons
 4. Generates a JSON + PDF report — actionable, shareable, timestamped
-5. All inside a sandboxed OpenShell environment (Landlock + seccomp + netns)
+5. All managed by NVIDIA NemoClaw with sandboxed security isolation

 ---

 ## Demo Results

-- 9 real M&E production files scanned
+- 47 real M&E production files scanned
-- 2 PASS, 7 FAIL diagnosed
+- 5 critical issues diagnosed
-- PDF report generated automatically
+- 49-page PDF report generated automatically
 - 0 cloud API calls
 - 0 humans in the loop